robonexx/hypeintohealth/README.md

   "rewrites": [{ "source": "/(.*)", "destination": "/" }]
 }

 This was fun and challenging.
 Or Tailwind was...
-(I Like to do my own styling in css or sass, also styled components, coming up in next project 🥳 )
+(I Like to do my own styling in css or sass, also styled components, coming up in a future project 🥳 )